 Category: Teen & Young Adult Greek, Roman Myths & Legends

 Available: Paperback | Hardcover | Kindle

 2. The Cold Is in Her Bones

-Mila has a brother named Nicholas, and Nicholas is getting old enough to where he’s thinking about getting married.
-The girl he’s thinking about getting married to is named Iris.
+Mila has a brother named Nicholas, and Nicholas is getting old enough to think about getting married.
+The girl he’s thinking about getting married to is called Iris.
 Iris and Mila grow very close, and they become like sisters pretty much.
 Eventually, a day comes, and Iris starts here with the demon inside her head.

 So she’s eventually taken to the place.
 Mila tries to find a way to save Iris and essentially lift the curse from the town.
 If you want to know what happens next, collect the book and enjoy your nighttime.

 Average Rating: 4.5/5

 Available: Audiobook | Paperback | Hardcover | Kindle | Audio CD